 No. The program does not cover property loss or damage unless it is for the replacement of medically necessary devices such as eyeglasses, wheelchair, etc.

-14. WHAT TYPES OF CRIME DO YOU PAY?
+14. WHAT TYPES OF CRIME ARE ELIGIBLE FOR BENEFITS?

 - Sexual Assault